gotrucker/trucker/README.md

 # Trucker

+Trucker is a SQL-based streaming ETL tool that allows reading a database replication stream, enriching that data by querying and JOINing other data in that database, then writing it out to another database (or another table in the same database).

+Trucker has very low latency, so new data is available in near real-time.
+This makes it suitable for scenarios like real-time analytics, maintaining search indexes, or calculating and storing aggregated data for display in interactive applications.

 # Objective
 Pick up data changes from postgres logical replication stream and allow getting the data, possibly enriched by an extra query to the database, optionally